 If you really want your furry bestie around, you have to put in some work.
 Here are a few guidelines you should consider when travelling with your pet.

 When planning a flight, inquire on whether or not the airline can accommodate pets.
-Take note of the number of pets allowed, carrier size permitted, additional fees and other requirements such as vaccines that must be administered.
-Some airlines require the vaccines are given weeks prior to travelling so, the earlier, the better!
+Take note of the number of pets allowed, carrier size permitted additional fees and other requirements such as vaccines that must be administered.

+Do a test run.
 This is great when planning a road trip.
 It’s best to practice travelling for a short distance with your pet in order to gauge how comfortable they are.
-You will be able to notice whether your pet has traveller’s anxiety and consult your vet on the best way to deal with this.
+You will be able to notice whether your pet has a traveller’s anxiety and consult your vet on the best way to deal with this.
 During this period, you can also shop for a comfortable carrier with enough room and ventilation.